validatedid/blockchers-demo-frontend/README.md

 ### With Docker Compose

-To start and serve the 4 front ends, run:
+To start and serve the 4 front ends, first make sure to set the correct env variables.
+For example, you can create a `.env` file locally at the root of the project, next to `docker-compose.yml`.
+See `.env.example` to get an idea of what it should look like.

+Then run:

 ```sh
 docker-compose up